Dynamic-Capital/Dynamic-Capital/docs/page-numbering-toc-guide.md

       reports.
 - [ ] Verify section breaks reset header/footer content appropriately (e.g.,
       chapter name updates while the document title remains consistent).

+#### How to Complete These Tasks

+- **Header identity details**
+  1. Activate the header area and insert a field for the document title or current heading.
+  2. Use styles that match the organization’s branding guidelines.
+- **Author or institution details**
+  1. Determine whether the document requires author attribution in every header.
+  2. If so, insert the text or fields once and use “Link to Previous” to copy them through identical sections.
+- **Footer page numbers**
+  1. Insert page numbers via the footer interface and choose the required alignment.
+  2. Confirm the numbering style matches the current section’s numeral format.
+- **Optional footnotes or dates**
+  1. Add dates or footnotes only when they support the document’s purpose (e.g., revision history).
+  2. Keep the layout uncluttered by limiting the footer to essential elements.
+- **Mirrored layouts**
+  1. Enable “Different Odd & Even Pages” for double-sided documents.
+  2. Align headers/footers so inner margins carry binding information and outer margins show navigation cues.
+- **Section break resets**
+  1. For each section break, confirm the header updates to the new chapter title while the footer maintains consistent navigation.
+  2. Remove stray “Link to Previous” connections if content should change.

 ## Placement within a Document